Authors

 Ole Kristian Løyning

 Ole Kristian Løyning (born in 1982) works as a teacher and has previously published two children’s books.
-My Friend, the Pirate has received glowing reviews and was awarded the Norwegian Critics Prize for Literature 2021.
+My Friend, the Pirate has received glowing reviews and was awarded the Norwegian Critics Prize for Literature in 2021.

 Read more